chrisvoncsefalvay/samoa-measles-explorer/README.md

 ## Who is behind this?

-[Dr Chris von Csefalvay](https://bitsandbugs.io/about) is a clinical computational epidemiologist and data scientist based in Arlington, VA.
+[Chris von Csefalvay](https://bitsandbugs.io/about) is a clinical computational epidemiologist and data scientist based in Arlington, VA.
 You can get in touch with him [here](https://bitsandbugs.io/talkback/).

 ## License